jgori-ouistiti/CoopIHC/docs/guide/inference_engine.rst

 .. start-quickstart-infeng-subclass

-Essentially, the ``BaseInferenceEngine`` provides a simple FIFO buffer that stores observations.
+Essentially, the ``BaseInferenceEngine`` provides a simple first-in-first-out (FIFO) buffer that stores observations.
 When subclassing ``BaseInferenceEngine``, you simply have to redefine the ``infer`` method (by default, no inference is produced).
 An example is provided below, where the engine stores the last 5 observations.

 ..
 The example below has a ``buffer_depth=10``.